 muscle-invasion is allowed.

-- Archival tissue (TURBT sample obtained within 60 days prior to registration) is
+eligible.
+Archival tissue should have been obtained within 60 days prior to

 - Urothelial carcinoma should be the predominant component (≥ 50%).
 NOTE: Any